- Stephanie Curtis

 What the legal directories say:

-Daniel is recommended for family law by The Legal 500 UK 2017 – “tough, tenacious and very smart… he is loved by clients” – and is ranked as a leading family lawyer by Chambers UK 2017.
-He was recommended as an expert for matrimonial finance by Global Law Experts 2015.
+Daniel is recommended for family law by The Legal 500 UK 2017 – “tough, tenacious and very smart… he is loved by clients” – and is ranked as a leading family lawyer by Chambers UK 2018 – he “maintains a broad family practice that includes financial and private children law issues.
+He has experience in acting for high-profile clients, same-sex couples and vulnerable parents“.
+He was named as one of the leading family lawyers by Best Lawyers 2020 and was recommended as an expert for matrimonial finance by Global Law Experts 2015.
 The leading directories, Chambers & Partners and The Legal 500, have recognised Daniel in numerous editions.
 Further commentary includes:

 “He is praised by sources as “the man for a crisis – he’s completely unflappable and can take the heat out of a situation.””
 (Chambers 2017)